Elon Musk claims he’s buying Manchester United: ‘Ur welcome’

 Mr Musk’s tweet, sent at 1am UK time on Wednesday morning, when British executives and PR staff were likely to be asleep, gave no details and was the latest in a long line of irreverent “announcements”.

-In 2018, he falsely claimed that he had “funding secured” to take Tesla, his electric car company, off the stock market, which led to him and the firm being fined a total of $40 million by US financia lregulators.
+In 2018, he falsely claimed that he had “funding secured” to take Tesla, his electric car company, off the stock market, which led to him and the firm being fined a total of $40 million by US financial regulators.

 However, Manchester United’s total market value of $2.1bn would be unlikely to stretch the purse of Mr Musk, who is estimated to be the richest person on Earth with a fortune of $267bn.